 Accountants hold some of the most sensitive personal financial data in existence: Social Security numbers, bank account details, W-2s, and years of tax history for thousands of clients.
-That data is a primary target for cybercriminals, and the IRS has made one thing clear — your firm must have a formal, written plan to protect it.
+That data is a primary target for cybercriminals, and the IRS has made one thing clear, your firm must have a formal, written plan to protect it.

 A Written Information Security Plan (WISP) is a documented security policy that describes how your firm collects, stores, and safeguards client data.
-Under IRS Publication 4557, Safeguarding Taxpayer Data, and the Federal Trade Commission (FTC) Safeguards Rule (16 CFR Part 314), virtually every tax preparer — sole proprietors included — is required to maintain one.
+Under IRS Publication 4557, Safeguarding Taxpayer Data, and the Federal Trade Commission (FTC) Safeguards Rule (16 CFR Part 314), virtually every tax preparer, sole proprietors included, is required to maintain one.
 The IRS began actively promoting enforcement after the Security Summit released its own model WISP template in 2022.

-The challenge for most accounting firms is not intent — it is execution.
+The challenge for most accounting firms is not intent, it is execution.
 The best WISP templates for accountants go far beyond generic fill-in-the-blank documents.
 They align with the IRS's specific requirements, incorporate current threat scenarios, and are built to be maintained year after year without becoming shelfware.
+This guide will help you evaluate your options, understand what separates a compliant template from an inadequate one, and implement a WISP that actually protects your practice.

 Tax Firm Cybersecurity: By the Numbers